KrizDev/someg7maes29i1ks0dls2.github.io/README.md

 ```
 And click the game you want to "Play", after that, copy link and insert full site on Google Sites

-There are also .swg , but the instruction its not given.
+There are also .swf, but the instruction its not given.

 ## Authors: